 Timely, meaningful, and consistent responses to data are crucial to student learning.

-7. Lack of Teacher Clarity
+7. Lack of Specificity and/or Clarity

 Whether it’s a lack of clarity in learning goals, muddy procedures, difficult-to-follow teacher questioning, a confusing instructional sequence, or a disconnect between a literacy strategy and the content to be learned, it very well may be that you make sense to most of the class while still leaving 1/3 or more behind—a large portion that learns to smile, give eye-contact, and ask cursory questions, then seek out peers to fill in the gaps the best they can.